Every now and then, you need cash.

 This is a prepaid card that works in tandem with the app.
 The prepaid card draws funds directly from your Square Cash app account rather than your bank and allows you to withdraw cash at an ATM.

 It’s free to put money on the card.
 You’re allowed to withdraw $250 per 24 hour period, $1,000 a week, and $1,250 a month.

 You are assigned a $Cashtag URL, which can be used to pay anyone or receive money from anyone.

 With PayPal, you can send money to someone with just an email address.
 Keep in mind to choose the option that says “pay friends and family,” otherwise the person receiving the funds will get hit with a fee.

 You can send money with Google Pay by entering the recipient’s phone number and put in the amount you want to send.

 If you and your friends and family use Facebook Messenger, you can send money by selecting “payments” and including the amount and recipient.

 You bank may offer an emergency cash service, in the event that your card is lost or stolen, but in this case you need to report to your bank that the card is in fact, lost.
 The bank will then deactivate the card and issue you a new one by mail.

 If you constantly find yourself in a bind to get cash, it might benefit you to just open a bank account.

-There are plenty of online banks like Ally Bank, Capital One 360, and Radius Bank that have simple checking and savings accounts that don’t cost much and may even earn you interest.
+There are plenty of online banks like Ally Bank or Capital One 360 that have simple checking and savings accounts that don’t cost much and may even earn you interest.